parisepigenetics/great_3d/README.md

     * "mouse click left" = rotate the figure in terms of mouse mouvement
     * "mouse click right" = zoom in terms of mouse mouvement

-Keep an eyes on the terminal, some informations on your command will appear.
+Keep one eye on the terminal, some informations on your command will appear.

 ## Documentation